bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Expression register in insert mode
 ----------------------------------
-Use the expression register, whilst in insert mode, to enter in simple math values.
+Use the expression register, whilst in insert mode, to edit-in in math values.

 ```
 Control-r= <<math expression>>